 The blue color of his skin.

-Ninety per cent of those paintings shows Krishna with totally blue in skin.
+Ninety percent of those paintings show Krishna with totally blue in skin.

 Here’s a logical dilemma.

-Many poets express Krishna as dark or black skin and every artist has shown Krishna in blue colour.
+Many poets express Krishna as dark or black skin and every artist has shown Krishna in blue color.

 So suddenly I stopped searching and started thinking.

-Oh yes, I have seen such pictures many times but never such a question raised in my mind that why Krishna is always shown blue and not in normal skin colour?
-Even though he was an Avatar of Lord Vishnu, he was born as a human being, isn’t it?
+Oh yes, I have seen such pictures many times but never such a question raised in my mind that why Krishna is always shown blue and not in normal skin color?
+Even though he was an Avatar of Lord Vishnu, he was born as a human being, right?

 I knew the story of ‘Samudra Manthan’ which believes that Lord Shiva drank the poison to save the world from destruction, as a result of that he has a blue throat and he gets another name as ‘Neelkanth’, which I find quite logical.

-Some legends tell us that Lord Krishna had drank poisoned milk given by a demon Putana aunty when he was a baby and that had caused the bluish tinge in his skin.
+Some legends tell us that as a child, Lord Krishna drank poisoned milk given by a demon Putana aunty.
+And that had caused the bluish tinge in his skin.

 And what’s so special about blue color?

-So in short, the blue colour symbolizes the infinite, those who are blue are also infinite, and so is our Lord Krishna.
+So in short, the blue color symbolizes the infinite, those who are blue are also infinite, and so is our Lord Krishna.